jonasrichard/ejson/README.md

                {string, "lastName"}}).
 ```

 In the author field you can put an author record value, the converted will convert in as a nested JSON as you expect.
 Let us note that ejson doesn't know what type of record can be the value of the author field, so it will generate a type meta-data in the json object (`__rec`).
-If we don't want to generate that meta-data we need to specify the type of the record like: `{record, "author", [{type, address}]}`.
+If we don't want to generate that meta-data we need to specify the type of the record like: `{record, "author", [{type, author}]}`.

 ```json
 {